BenFash/RateTheWork/README.md

 - Optional: *edit your assigned cloud name to something more memorable*.
 - On your Cloudinary Dashboard, you can copy your **API Environment Variable**.
 - Be sure to remove the `CLOUDINARY_URL=` as part of the API **value**; this is the **key**.

+### ElephantSQL Database

+This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.

+To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:

+- Click **Create New Instance** to start a new database.
+- Provide a name (this is commonly the name of the project: RateTheWork).
+- Select the **Tiny Turtle (Free)** plan.
+- You can leave the **Tags** blank.
+- Select the **Region** and **Data Center** closest to you.
+- Once created, click on the new database name, where you can view the database URL and Password.

 ### Heroku Deployment